ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C05_Custom_Types.md

 The confusion is understandable because in languages like C++ and Java, similar class definitions _do_ produce instance attributes.

 The key to understanding this is to see the difference between class attributes and instance attributes.
-Both are stored in dictionaries, so we'll create a function that compares the attributes in both dictionaries:
+Both are stored in dictionaries; this function compares the attributes in both dictionaries:

 ```python
 # class_and_instance.py